adamyodinsky/data_downloader/README.md

 - `config.yaml` A configuration file for the data_downloader, [see more about this file](#15-configuration).
 - `Dockerfile` A docker file to build a data_downloader image.
-- `Makefile` A make-file that contains shortcuts for useful commands within the context of the project. [read more about this file].
+- `Makefile` A make-file that contains shortcuts for useful commands within the context of the project, [See available commands description](#16-makefile).

 ### 1.4.2. data_downloader